Monday, February 26, 2024

 It suddenly occurred to me that he wasn’t aware of the other events of that last night at the orchard.
 The fire.

-But my mind realed away from these thoughts and I found myself talking instead about my current circumstances.
+But my mind reeled away from these thoughts and I found myself talking instead about my current circumstances.

 We sat in silence for a moment before he responded.
 “Look, I’m not upset that you pulled away from everyone.
 Like I said, it’s not something I can really relate to, or fully understand.
 But I want to help you, if I can.
 If you’re ready for that.”
 Another silent pause.
 “So, you quit work?”

-I guestured in the affirmative, though it was less that I “quit” than that I had forgotten how to conceptualize of a job as something important and nessesary.
+I gestured in the affirmative, though it was less that I “quit” than that I had forgotten how to conceptualize of a job as something important and necessary.

 And hey, stop me if this is too personal.
 But your mom had to have left some savings, or insurance policies, or something behind.
 I know you, and I’m willing to bet you haven’t looked into any of that stuff yet.
 Frankie’s really good with that sort of thing.
 I know she’d be willing to help out on that front.
 That way, money might not be such a worry and the low starting rate wouldn’t be that big a deal!”